By Eric Johnson

 A) prohibited for everyone

-B) an issue involving a person’s individual freedom
+B) an issue involving a person’s conscience and individual freedom

 C) grounds for excommunication from the local church body

 - A. However, it should be pointed out that the ruling of a temple recommend is left up to the bishop and stake president, and some have allowed those who have broken the Word of Wisdom to keep their recommends.